 Aims: Present study looks at the species composition, ecological traits, and temporal variation of mudskippers

 Study design: Study was designed to investigate the species diversity and assemblage pattern by field survey.
-After collection of samples form fields samples were taken into laboratory of Dept. of Fisheries Science, Ramnagar College for further study.
+After collection of samples form fields samples were taken into laboratory of Dept. of Fisheries Science, Ramnagar College, for further study.

 Place and duration of the study: Present study was conducted in the coastal areas of Purba Medinipur for a five month period (August-December, 2025).

 Methodology: Samples were collected on weekly basis for five months.
-The samples were taken under live conditions and stored in the plastic jar to be studied further.
-In the collection of the samples, the perforated lid or cap of a plastic jar was utilized to ensure the normal breathing process of the collected species.
-The collected samples were promptly put in to the plastic jar and then taken to the laboratory to study further.
+The samples were taken under live conditions and stored in the perforated plastic jars to d to ensure the normal breathing process of the collected species.
+The collected samples were promptly then taken to the laboratory to study further.

 Results: Five mudskipper species, namely- Pseudapocryptes elongatus, Periophthalmus novemradiatus, Periophthalmus variabilis, Periophthalmus waltoni and Apocryptes bato were identified in the study region, indicating a moderate level of species diversity.
 Significant temporal variations in species distribution were found by analyzing weekly occurrence data, which were impacted by environmental elements as temperature, salinity, tidal cycles and habitat conditions.
 Assessment of conservation status revealed that the majority of species are classified as Least Concern (LC), indicating rather stable populations.
 Periophthalmus novemradiatus however, is categorized as Data Deficient (DD), emphasizing the need for additional study to evaluate its population status and conservation needs.
 The Shannon index (H’) peaked in September, indicating modest species richness, according to diversity indexes.
 Low species dominance was suggested by Simpson’s index (1-D), whilst a relatively uniform distribution of species was indicated by evenness (J’) values near 1 in the majority of the months.

-Conclusion: Periophthalmus variabilis and Apocryptes bato exhibited comparatively higher and more consistent occurrence among to observed five species, on the other hand, showed erratic distribution patterns that would indicate habitat specialization to environmental changes.
-Furthermore, none of the identified species are dangerous to humans, highlighting their ecological importance in preserving the stability and well-being of coastal and estuarine ecosystems.
+Conclusion: Periophthalmus variabilis and Apocryptes bato exhibited comparatively higher and more consistent occurrence among the five observed species, on the other hand, showed erratic distribution patterns that would indicate habitat specialization or sensitive to environmental changes.
+Furthermore, none of the identified species are harmful to humans, highlighting their ecological importance in preserving the stability and health of coastal and estuarine ecosystems.

 Keywords: Coastal Purba Medinipur, Diversity indexes, Mudskippers, Species diversity and temporal variation